Las Vegas Aviators in The Community

 Las Vegas Aviators In The Community

-The Las Vegas Aviators have the proud distinction of being the longest enduring franchise in the history of professional sports in the state of Nevada.
+The Las Vegas Aviators, Triple-A affiliate of the Oakland Athletics, have the proud distinction of being the longest enduring franchise in the history of professional sports in the state of Nevada.
 Las Vegas Triple-A baseball was born on April 10, 1983 before a crowd of 10,622 at Cashman Field.
-The 2019 season marks 37th campaign as a member of the Pacific Coast League in the Silver State (1983- present) and the inaugural season in Las Vegas Ballpark!
+The 2019 season marked the 37th campaign as a member of the Pacific Coast League in the Silver State (1983- present) and the inaugural season in Las Vegas Ballpark!

 The Aviators pride themselves in giving back to the community of Las Vegas and to help and aid in annual school functions, children's hospital visits and charity events with various businesses and organizations in the Las Vegas valley.

 "The Aviators franchise is dedicated to be a community partner and we need to give back to the city that we play in," Aviators President/COO Don Logan said.
 "We have provided the best in fun, family oriented entertainment for the citizens of Southern Nevada for 37 seasons and Aviators baseball is a very important entity in this community."

 The Las Vegas franchise annually coordinates mascot appearances for Cosmo and donates team merchandise and/or discounted game tickets for numerous schools, businesses and charities.
 The Aviators schedule seasonal player appearances at schools, conduct pre-game Little League Baseball "Run Outs" with the team and Autograph Days at Las Vegas Ballpark, annual School Day Game and children's hospital visits featuring the players.

 The Las Vegas AViators staff has also volunteered their time to read to school children during Nevada Reading Week, answer phones during Vegas PBS (KLVX) television pledge drive and assisted radio stations with the 4 corners food drive during the Holidays.